NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/distributed_dataparallel.rst

 .. admonition:: Explanation
    :class: attention

    Here, `nccl` is the backend that determines how communication between processes is handled.
+   NCCL is optimized for multi-GPU communication and is recommended for use with NVIDIA GPUs.
    Other common backends are `gloo`, a CPU-based backend, and `mpi` the where MPI (Message Passing Interface) based backend.

 Splitting the Dataloader